celenityy/Dove/README.md

 # Dove

-**Dove is a suite of configurations & advanced modifications for Mozilla Thunderbird, designed to put the user first.**
+**Dove is a suite of configurations & advanced modifications for Mozilla Thunderbird, designed to put the user first - with a focus on privacy, security, freedom, functionality, & usability.**

-It is not a simple user.js like you might expect - but it is not a fork either.
-It is installed on top of your standard Thunderbird installation.

-**Dove strives to create the best email experience possible, and does so through significantly hardening user privacy & security, and protecting user freedom.** We also include various other QOL tweaks, performance enhancements, & nice-to-have features where possible.

-Dove is built off of & heavily based on its sister project, [Phoenix](https://celenity.dev/phoenix), which you should also check out.
+___

+Dove works by leveraging Thunderbird's [AutoConfig](https://enterprise.thunderbird.net/deploy/mcd-thunderbird-autoconfig) & [Enterprise Policies](https://github.com/thunderbird/policy-templates/tree/master/templates/central) functionality, and is installed on top of your standard, official Thunderbird installation. **This allows us to go above and beyond what a simple `user.js` file can offer, without the security risks of using a fork**.
+For example, forks often fall behind on Thunderbird updates, **which can leave users open to severe, detrimental vulnerabilities.** Dove's approach allows users to continue receiving immediate updates, directly from Mozilla.

+Dove's approach also provides users with a seamless experience that is accessible and easy to use.
+Gone are the days of creating `override` files, manually keeping track of updates, & resetting old preferences. **Not only is Dove the most effective & comprehensive approach to configuring Thunderbird, it is also the most accessible & easiest to use.**

+Dove's settings & changes to Thunderbird are carefully considered based on extensive research & studying of Thunderbird's inner workings. **For an incomplete, non-exhaustive list of Dove's features & enhancements, see [here](https://dove.celenity.dev/features).**

+**Dove is designed to maintain compatibility with email providers and to avoid breakage as much as possible, while still substantially improving privacy & security compared to vanilla Thunderbird & most other email clients.**

+**You should also see [here](https://dove.celenity.dev/compare) for a comparison between Dove, standard Thunderbird, thunderbird-user.js, & other projects of similar nature.**

+**Dove also disables various anti-features & strives to put the user back in control of their email experience.** Additionally, Dove includes quality of life enhancements, performance improvements, and other 'goodies' where possible and where it doesn't compromise user privacy or security.

+At the end of the day, above all else:

+**Dove is designed from the ground up to always put the user first.**

+> [!IMPORTANT]
+>**⚠️ All users MUST read the Wiki [here](https://dove.celenity.dev/wiki) before proceeding.
+The [Important](https://dove.celenity.dev/important) pages is of extra importance!!**

 > [!NOTE]
-> This project is hosted on both [Codeberg](https://codeberg.org/celenity/Dove) (which will be the primary & preferred place to contribute), & [GitHub](https://github.com/celenityy/Dove).
+> This project is hosted on both [Codeberg](https://codeberg.org/celenity/Dove) **(which is the primary & preferred place to contribute)** & [GitHub](https://github.com/celenityy/Dove).

+> [!NOTE]
+> **Firefox users should consider taking a look at [Phoenix](https://phoenix.celenity.dev) - Dove's sister project**

 ___